Malay invasions of Sri Lanka: Aftermath

-After the death of Chandrabhanu, his son Savakanmaindan proclaimed himself as king of Jaffna in 1262.
-However, in 1277, the Pandyas under King Maravarman Kulasekara Pandyan I again invaded and defeated Savakanmaindan and installed one of their ministers, Kulasekara Cinkaiariyan, an Aryacakravarti as the King.
-Jaffna then existed as a tributary state to the Pandyas and received independence in 1323, after the Pandyan Empire was annexed by the Delhi Sultanate and later by the Vijayanagaras.
-It continued to exist as an independent dynastic kingdom until 1619.
+Jaffna then existed as a tributary state to the Pandyas and received independence in 1323, after the Pandyan Empire was annexed by the Delhi Sultanate and subsequently by the Vijayanagaras.
+It continued to exist as an independent kingdom until 1619.

 Meanwhile, in Southeast Asia, Tambralinga was annexed in the late-13th century by the emerging Ayutthaya Kingdom, with the region being renamed as Nakhon Si Thammarat.
 The area would stay under Thai influence for centuries after this conquest, being a province of the succeeding Rattanakosin Kingdom and modernized Kingdom of Thailand.